What iPad Should I Buy?: The Best iPads for the Apple Pencil & When to buy which iPad

 If you are a beginner in digital art but have been creating ever since someone gave you a piece of paper and a pencil.
 And you just want to find a nice transition into the world of digital arts, you are pretty much free to take whichever iPad you can afford.
 The rule of thumb for advanced artists (digital or traditional) is, to go for the most expensive iPad that you can and want to afford.

 I hope this blog was helpful to you in any way.
-Thank you for reading it and if you have any objections with the content, feel free to leave a comment or send me an email under email@example.com.
+Thank you for reading it and if you have any objections with the content (or are still wondering what iPad to buy!) feel free to leave a comment or send me an email under email@example.com.
 Have a great time creating stuff with your new iPad and Apple Pencil!

 Want to have an idea of the best drawing applications for your iPad?
 Check out this blog about our favorite drawing apps!